benjaminrust/graphconnect/README.md

 reporting, and App Development.
 The more data and relationships you link with [Engagement Graph](http://www.HardingPoint.com) builds your living [Neural Network](http://www.HardingPoint.com).

-* `Neural Network & AI` - Uses Additional Package on Top of the Engagement Graph
+* `Neural Network & AI` - Uses Additional Package on Top with your Engagement Graph
-* `Engagement Orchestration & Flow` - Uses Additional Package with Engagement Graph
+* `Engagement Orchestration & Flow` - Uses Additional Package with your Engagement Graph
-* `Analytics & Reporting` - Uses Additional Package with Engagement Graph
+* `Analytics & Reporting` - Uses Additional Package with your Engagement Graph

 Use the shared instance of this app [https://graphconnect.herokuapp.com](https://graphconnect.herokuapp.com) or deploy your own instance on Heroku following instructions below.
 Recommend following instructions below unless you are